jtang6031/siads-699-sentiment-analysis-sp500/README.md

 This is the final project goal.
 The RavenPack and CRSP data pipelines, data-quality checks, and baseline models have been implemented.
 FinBERT sentiment scoring is currently being completed, followed by the final comparison of market-only, RavenPack-enhanced, and FinBERT-enhanced models.

+Add these sections:

+## Environment Setup

+1. Clone the repository.
+2. Create and activate a Python virtual environment.
+3. Install dependencies:

+   pip install -r requirements.txt

+## Required Credentials

+A valid WRDS account with access to RavenPack News Analytics and CRSP is required to regenerate the raw data.

+Create a local `.env` file or enter credentials through the secure WRDS login prompt.
+Never commit credentials.

 ## Target Universe

 Eleven SPDR sector ETFs representing the S&P 500 broken out by sector: